 - AARP’s discount with Avis, Budget, and Payless

-I tested base rental car rates by searching only for compact cars, for a rental period of one week, and only for picking up and returning the car at the primary airports for a number of city destinations in both the U.S. and Europe.
-All quoted rates (except for opaque rates that hide car specifics until after you purchase their lower deal) are fully cancellable, although some require an advance payment with the option of a refund given upon cancellation.
-Some vendors offer lower nonrefundable rates.
-All rates include air-conditioning and all U.S. rates include automatic transmission; European rates are for manual, since automatic comes at a premium there.
+I tested base rental car rates by searching only for economy or compact cars, for a rental period of one week, and only for picking up and returning the car at the primary airports for a number of city destinations in both the U.S. and Europe.
+All quoted rates (except for opaque rates that hide car specifics until after you purchase their lower-priced deal) are fully cancellable, although some require an advance payment with the option of a refund given upon cancellation.
+Some vendors offer lower non-refundable rates.
+All rates include air-conditioning and all U.S. rates include automatic transmission; European rates are for manual since automatic comes at a premium there.

 For the most part, the search-and-buy sequence is roughly the same for all car rental booking sites.
-No one rose out of the mix as especially easy, or dropped as especially difficult.
-Therefore, my comparisons are based almost entirely on the ability to locate the best deals.
+No one rose out of the mix as especially easy or dropped as especially difficult.
+Therefore, my comparisons are based almost entirely on my ability to locate the best deals.

-Pros: Hotwire’s leadership in low rates is confirmed by the AutoRentals matrix, where it shows up as the best buy more often than any other individual site.
+Pros: Hotwire’s leadership in low rates is confirmed by the AutoRentals matrix, where it shows up as the best buy on a regular basis.

-Cons: I did not find any opaque rates for Europe on Hotwire, although there might be some for certain locations I missed.
+Cons: I did not find as many opaque rates for Europe on Hotwire.

 Like Hotwire, Priceline car rentals list opaque rates as the lowest options in many U.S. cities.
 Although Hotwire posted lower ones more often, Priceline was a winner in some cases.
 So if you’re looking for the lowest, you have to try both.